markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/script-enforcement.md

 [!INCLUDE [Feature availability note](../includes/feature-availability-note.md)]

 > [!IMPORTANT]
-> Option **11 Disabled:Script Enforcement** is not supported on **Windows Server 2016** or on **Windows 10 1607 LTSB** and should not be used on those platforms.
+> Option **11 Disabled:Script Enforcement** isn't supported on **Windows Server 2016** or on **Windows 10 1607 LTSB** and shouldn't be used on those platforms.
 Doing so will result in unexpected script enforcement behaviors.

 ## Script enforcement overview